dkruze/Java-Rap-Generator/README.txt

 		java -jar Song.jar

 This code has been tested in Visual Studio 2022 as well as on the Tesla BASH command line.
-If you have any errors or missing files, please contact me at dkruze@iu.edu ASAP.
+If you have any errors or missing files, please empty your directory of all files you downloaded and grab everything from this repository over again.